kasslent/clc-digital-skills/_lessons/module-5.1.md

 ## Tools for this class

-Students will need to download and install
+You will need to install:
-- [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/) - it's a free tool for SEO audits.
+* [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/) - it's a free tool for SEO audits on large websites
-- They will also need [Keywords Everywhere](https://keywordseverywhere.com/) browser extension, also free.
-Once they install it, they will need to activate it by entering their email and receiving an API key.
+* [Keywords Everywhere](https://keywordseverywhere.com/) Chromme browser extension, also free.
+You will need to activate the plugin by entering your email to obtain an API key.
+Ask your mentors if you need help!

 ## What is SEO?